Havanese dog: Activities

 Because of the Havanese's friendly and readily trained nature, it is used for a variety of jobs involving the public, including therapy dogs, assistance dogs, such as signal dogs for the hearing impaired, performing dogs, mold and termite detection, and tracking.

 Havanese also compete in a variety of dog sports, such as dog agility, flyball, musical canine freestyle, and obedience training.

-Famous owners

-Havanese dogs have been the pets of many people who were affluent enough to support a non-productive animal.
-They include: